facebookresearch/hydra/website/docs/examples/config_file_merging/README.md

 batch_size: 256
 ```
 This functionality is similar to including files, but it's actually quite different:
 The configs are merged into a single namespace.
-In this case they do not specify the same things so the
+In this case they do not share any nodes so the
 merge result looks like an include.

 As before, we just tell Hydra what is the name of the main config: